axelclark/ex338/lib/ex338_web/templates/page/2020_rules.html.md

 At the 72-hour mark, the Owner with the highest waiver priority will be awarded the player and must roster the player.
 If no valid roster slots are available, the claim will process as invalid and go to the next Owner.
 If the Waiver deadline has already passed, a player in that sport may NOT be dropped, even if in the same sport as the player being claimed, unless claim/drop was entered prior to the deadline and processes after.
 Once submitted, a claim may be cancelled within 2 hours of entry.
 After 2 hours, claims may not be cancelled but the player being dropped may be adjusted up to the process time.

-Waiting Period is waived for College Basketball, College Hockey, Kentucky Derby, College Baseball and LLWS.
-Due to the conference tournaments ending just before CBB, CHK and CBS brackets are announced, there will be no waiver period on claims in CBB, CHK and CBS.
+Waiting Period is waived for College Basketball, College Hockey, Kentucky Derby, and LLWS.
+Due to the conference tournaments ending just before CBB and CHK brackets are announced, there will be no waiver period on claims in CBB and CHK.
 Instead, we will have a 1-week “quiet period” prior to the deadline.
 Claims will not be announced to the league and will process at the deadline based on waiver position.
 Extra draft picks at the end of KD & LLWS will be up for waiver claim until the individual draft begins.
 At that point, remaining draft picks may be claimed with no waiting period.

 Golf/Tennis: Owners do NOT receive credit for points earned in tournaments prior to waiver pickup.
 Teams may be dropped without a pick-up, leaving an open roster slot to be filled later.
 One roster slot must be dedicated to each sport and cannot be filled with a player from a different sport.
 Flex spots can be filled with players from any sport.